danpersa/hipdo-angular/README.md

     docker push danpersa/hipdo
     docker pull danpersa/hipdo

+### Local Storage Place

+    ~/Library/Application Support/Google/Chrome/Default/Local Storage

 ### TODO

+ * fix how the dates are handled... right now we add an int for a date after setting the completed date
+ * add completed date
  * task sorting by tag group
  * reordering tasks - not really possible as the tasks are filters
  * reordering tasks in groups (moving one task from one group to another) ?? not really possible